 - Gently shred the crab meat, pulling it lengthwise into long strips.
 Combine with carrots, cucumber, and mango into a bowl.12 ounces imitation crab meat, 1 English cucumber, 1 mango, 2 small carrots

 - Pour dressing over the salad and gently toss to coat.
-Top with the sesame seeds.1 tablespoon black sesame seeds
+Top with the sesame seeds.1 Tablespoon black sesame seeds

 Notes